 By becoming a member of HarmonicaUK, you will have access to Harmonica World, the members' magazine, and this contains a list of tutors.
-Alternatively, please contact us and we will do what we can to put you in touch with a teacher in your area.
+Alternatively, please contact us using the general enquiries form and we will do what we can to put you in touch with a teacher in your area.
 However, HarmonicaUK cannot provide any guarantee or endorsement, and you are strongly advised to confirm the suitability and accreditation (including CRB checks where appropriate) of teachers.
 Please note that there are no professional qualifications for teachers, or an approved syllabus and exam.
 Usually teachers are players who pass on their experience.

 How can I find other harmonica players in my area?

 By attending open mics and jams, you will no doubt come across other players.
 There are also regular local groups - Searching social media should help to find groups, other players and events.
 By joining HarmonicaUK, we can put you in touch with other members in your area.
 Of course, you can begin your own group - we can help you with this, so please get in touch.